 SET/SH/BT/C107.
-PHYSICS LAB Course Objective To make students aware about experimental verification behind the theory, familiarize the basic of spectroscopy, lasers, and semiconductor lab experiment and demon applications.
-Give the brief introduction about the Planck's constant, Hall Effect, Thomson's experiment, conversion of Galvanometer to Voltmeter and Ammeter are resistance using post office box. nstrate their Ohm's law, Course Outcomes Student should be able to: Perform the experiment and learn about the practical knowledge of various theory part.
-Find the refractive index of material, wavelength of monochromatic source of light.
-Find the efficiency of electric kettle, band gap of materials, behaviour of semicondu density and hysteresis curve in ferromagnetic materials.
+PHYSICS LAB Course Objective To make students aware about experimental verification behind the theory, familiarize the student to the basic of spectroscopy, lasers, and semiconductor lab experiment and demonstrate their applications.
+Give the brief introduction about the Planck's constant, Hall Effect, Ohm's law, Thomson's experiment, conversion of Galvanometer to Voltmeter and Ammeter and unknown resistance using post office box.
+Course Outcomes Student should be able to: 1.
+Perform the experiment and learn about the practical knowledge of various theory part.
 S. No. Experiments No. of Hrs.
 1. To determine refractive index of glass and liquid using spectrometer.
 1x2 2.
 To determine the wavelength of spectral lines using plane diffraction grating (Use Hg Source).
 1x2 3.
 To determine the wavelength of sodium light by Newton's Ring method.
 1x2 4.
 To measure an accessible (Horizontal and vertical) height using sextant.
 1x2 5.
 Determination of wavelength of He-Ne laser using single slit /N slit diffraction pattern.
 1x2 6.
 To study the photoelectric effect and determine the value of Planck's constant.
 1x2 7.
 To determine the heating efficiency of an electric kettle with varying voltage.
 1x2 8.
 To Determine the wavelength of the semiconductor diode laser.
 1x2 9.
 Measurement of forward/reverse saturation current in p-n-junction diode at various Temperatures and to find the approximate value of energy gap.
 1x2 10.
 To study the Hall effect and determine Hall coefficient, carrier density and mobility of a given semiconductor material.
 1x2 11.
 To draw hysteresis curve of a given sample of ferromagnetic material and from this to determine magnetic susceptibility.
 1x2 12.
 Measurement of e/m of electron e/m- Thomson's Experiment.
 1x2 13.
 To verify Ohm's law.
 1x2 14.
 Conversion of Galvanometer into Voltmeter and Ammeter.
 1x2 15.
 To determine the unknown resistance by a post office box.
 1x2 Total No. of Hours 30 References Practical Physics, C. L. Arora, S. Chand & Co.
-Engineering Practical Physics, S. Panigrahi & B. Mallick, 2015, Cengage Learning Ind Advanced Practical Physics for students, B.L.
+Engineering Practical Physics, S. Panigrahi & B. Mallick, 2015, Cengage Learning India.
+Advanced Practical Physics for students, B.L.
 Flint & H.T.
-Worsnop, 1971, Asia Publis Advanced level Physics Practicals, Michael Nelson and Jon M. Ogborn, 4th Edition, re 1985, Heinemann Educational Publishers.
-A Text Book of Practical Physics, Indu Prakash and Ramakrishna, 11th Edition, 2011, Mahal, New Delhi. hing House. printed
+Worsnop, 1971, Asia Publis.
+Advanced level Physics Practicals, Michael Nelson and Jon M. Ogborn, 4th Edition, rep. 1985, Heinemann Educational Publishers.
+A Text Book of Practical Physics, Indu Prakash and Ramakrishna, 11th Edition, 2011, Mahal, New Delhi. shing House. printed